biomurph/RTClib/README.md

 ## This is a fork of Adafruit's fantastic real time clock library for Arduino.
-Modifications to DS3231 tools by BIOMURPH:
+Modifications to DS3231 tools by Joel Murphy:

 * Added ability for Alarm2 to set INT every minute (seconds = 00)

-This code targets ChipKIT DP32 with no mofifications.
+This code successfully targets ChipKIT DP32 with no modifications.

 Original ReadMe follows.